k01e-01/pi3open/README.md

 if the pishock client allows you to change the endpoint yourself, simply set it to pi3open.isso.moe

-otherwise, use a dns masking utility like [dnsmasq](https://en.wikipedia.org/wiki/Dnsmasq) for macos and linux, or [Acrylic](https://mayakron.altervista.org/support/acrylic/Home.htm) for windows, and redirect dns requests to `do.pishock.com` to `pi3open.isso.moe`
+otherwise, use a dns masking utility like [dnsmasq](https://en.wikipedia.org/wiki/Dnsmasq) for macos and linux, or [Acrylic](https://mayakron.altervista.org/support/acrylic/Home.htm) for windows, and redirect dns requests from `do.pishock.com` to `pi3open.isso.moe`

 for the configuration of the pishock client
 - the username doesn't matter